 If you are concerned about your drug or alcohol use, an addictions awareness program will help you gain control.
 It can prevent or identify a developing addiction, especially for those who do not meet the criteria for a substance use disorder.
 Although many participants enroll in an education program after being arrested for DUI, these programs are recommended for anyone who is concerned about their drug or alcohol use.

 If you have been arrested for a DUI and are seeking a program to fulfill treatment requirements, Rehab After Work has state-licensed facilities in Pennsylvania that offer Addictions Awareness & DUI programs.
 Even if you have not had a DUI, we encourage anyone concerned about their substance use to get in touch with us at 610-644-6464.
-Our treatment professionals will offer you a non-judgmental space to address your use.
+Our treatment professionals will offer you a non-judgmental space to address your use in a non-confrontational appointment.